 The 1985 Gaithersburg Vicinity Master Plan and the 1990 Shady Grove Study Area Master Plan both recommended a 10-acre local park on the Crown Farm, which has since been annexed into the City of Gaithersburg and is no longer available for a County park site.
-Consideration should be given, but not limited to, two properties in the Quince Orchard area if they become available in the future: the Johnson property at 12311Darnestown Road and the Smokey Glen Farm property at 16407 Riffle Ford Road.
+Consideration should be given, but not limited to the Johnson property at 12311 Darnestown Road.
 The Johnson family owns the largely vacant R-200 14-acre parcel on Darnestown Road along with the adjacent C-1 commercial property.
-The Smokey Glen Farm has operated for over 50 years as a private recreation facility providing outdoor events for large groups.
-Ideally, a new park would provide two rectangular fields for active recreation.
+Ideally, a new local park would provide two rectangular fields for active recreation.
+If the R-200 parcel is not acquired as an active recreation park site, the parcel may be appropriate for residential use including single family detached and townhouse units.
+Townhouse development could be requested through a Local Map Amendment.